arvigeus/AZ-204/Synopsis.md

 ## Application Insights

-1. Quirks
-   - Session Id
+1. What you need to know about Session Id?
 1. Features
-   - Live Metrics
+   - Live Metrics - for critical deployments
    - Availability (Synthetic Transaction Monitoring)
      - Tests
        - URL ping test (classic)
        - Standard test (Preview)
        - Custom TrackAvailability test
+         - How to collect stats?
          - Multi-step test (what is required?)
      - Create an alert that will notify you via email if the web app becomes unresponsive
-   - GitHub or Azure DevOps integration
-   - Usage
-   - Smart Detection
+   - Smart Detection - proactive prevention of problems through telemetry
-   - Application Map
+   - Application Map - Top-down view of app architecture with health indicators.
-     - Troubleshoot app performance
+     - Troubleshoot app performance (components)
-   - Distributed Tracing
+   - Distributed Tracing (end to end flow)
 1. Collected metrics
-   - Request rates, response times, and failure rates
-   - Dependency rates, response times, and failure rates
-   - Exceptions
-   - Page views and load performance
-   - AJAX calls
-   - User and session counts
-   - Performance counters
-   - Host diagnostics
-   - Diagnostic trace logs
+   - ...
    - Custom events and metrics
-     - Grouping custom events in sampling
-     - What method should be used and why?
+     - GetMetric() vs TrackMetric()?
+What should be used for pre-aggregation?
-     - C# (what should be used for pre-aggregation?)
+     - C#
        - GetMetric
-       - TrackMetric; Considerations
+       - TrackMetric
        - TrackEvent
        - TrackPageView
        - TrackException